tankh99/tp/docs/DeveloperGuide.md

 2. Mimicking bash shell features
     1. Playing a sound to indicate that there are no more commands left to undo
     2. Empty the input box when there are no more commands left to redo
-3. Default empty string in list
+3. Default empty string in the list
-    1. This aims to model what the command history actually looks like.
-By doing this, this makes the logic much more straightforward as we don't need to constantly check to return empty string or not
+    1. This aims to model what the command history looks like.
+By doing this, this makes the logic much more straightforward as we don't need to constantly check to return an empty string or not

 **Alternatives considered**